lylekuykendall/nvim.config/README.md

 ### Changing the color scheme

 There are a variety of bundled themes.
-Try `:Telescope colorscheme` to open a picker and preview window.
+Try `<leader>th` or `:Telescope colorscheme` to open a picker and preview window.

 ### Plugins worth learning about